sstsimulator/sst-macro/docs/manual/manual.md

 If inside a given namespace, SST-macro looks within that namespace first.
 If unable to find it, the input parser moves through the namespace nesting to find the value.
 This exactly follows C++ namespace rules with one important exception.
-The "global" namespace is reserved for special keywords that get translated.
+The "global" namespace is reserved for special keywords.
 Keywords in the global namespace are not visible to any components.